-- Amounts paid for health insurance premiums. - Amounts paid for long-term care coverage. - Amounts that are not covered under another health plan.
+- Amounts paid for health insurance premiums. - Amounts paid for long-term care coverage. - Amounts that aren't covered under another health

-If you are covered under both an HRA and a health FSA, see Notice 2002-45, Part V, which is on page 93 of I.R.B.
-2002-28 at www.irs.gov/pub/irs-irbs/irb02-28.pdf.
+If you are covered under both an HRA and a health FSA, see Notice 2002-45, Part V, which is available at IRS.gov/pub/irs-drop/n-02-45.pdf.

-You cannot deduct qualified medical expenses as an itemized deduction on Schedule A (Form 1040) that are equal to the distribution from the
+You can't deduct qualified medical expenses as an itemized deduction on Schedule A (Form CAUTION 1040) that are equal to the distribution from the